ibrahima/cse30/disc1/disc1.md

     - See the manpage for more

 ## Compilation process
+1. Preprocessor macros are replaced (eg. `#define MAXSIZE 10`)
-- Each source file is translated to an object file by the compiler
+2. Each source file is translated to an assembly file by the compiler
+3. The assembler translates the assembly into an object file
+    - `gcc` functions as both a compiler and assembler
-- The *linker* finds references to libraries or other shared object files and replaces abstract references with actual addresses (for instance, standard library functions like from `<stdio.h>`) and produces the executable
+4. The *linker* finds references to libraries or other shared object files and replaces abstract references with actual addresses (for instance, standard library functions like from `<stdio.h>`) and produces the executable

 ## Other useful utilities